 Hiking in The Capital

-Spring is upon us and what better way to enjoy the warmer weather than exploring the hundreds of diverse hiking trails right here in St. John’s!
-Let the fresh sea air rejuvenate your mind, body and spirit and maybe even spot a playful humpback or a sparkling parade of 10,000 year-old towering icebergs.
-Here within, some notable hikes in the capital.
+Fall is upon us and what better way to enjoy the changing colours than exploring the hundreds of diverse hiking trails right here in St. John’s!
+Here within, some notable hikes in the capital:

 The 275 kilometres of the East Coast Trail take you past towering cliffs and headlands, sea stacks, deep fjords, and a natural wave-driven geyser called the Spout.
 It provides access to abandoned settlements, lighthouses, ecological reserves, seabird colonies, whales, icebergs, world’s southern most caribou herd, historic sites, a 50-metre suspension bridge, two active archaeological dig sites, and many more attractions.
 It offers a wilderness paradise of boreal forest, fresh clean air and quiet solitude, all combined with the raw natural beauty of the rugged Atlantic Ocean.
 The East Coast Trail was listed as one of the World’s Best Adventure Destinations by National Geographic in 2012!